Menu

 Central to the Public Health Institute’s Regional Asthma Management and Prevention (RAMP) program’s mission is a focus on educating and advocating for critical public health policies and services that enhance the quality of life and support better healthcare outcomes for patients who struggle with asthma.
 While policy change can take a long time, RAMP is committed to this important work and understands that advancing policies is absolutely necessary in order to have critical programs/services in place and to have the greatest impact on those most affected by asthma.

-In 2022, RAMP staff continued to play an integral role in educating key decision-makers about the value of Medi-Cal for asthma patients, engaging key stakeholders around potential policy opportunities, and offering feedback on proposed Medi-Cal policies.
+In 2022, RAMP and its partners played an integral role in educating key decision-makers about the value of Medi-Cal for asthma patients, engaging key stakeholders around potential policy opportunities, and offering feedback on proposed Medi-Cal policies.
 All of these efforts led to the advancement of two major policies which now provide critical coverage for home-based asthma education, environmental trigger assessments and asthma remediation supports.
 These new policies will also support the sustainability and expansion of asthma home visiting programs in California.

 Anne Kelsey Lamb